Shidacea/Shidacea-CPP/README.md

 CMake can be obtained using Visual Studio, which is the recommended option.
 Also make sure to avoid path names with spaces in them, as mruby might fail to compile otherwise.

+For the time being use "-DCMAKE_BUILD_TYPE=Debug" or "-DCMAKE_BUILD_TYPE=Release" as option for CMake.
+This will be fixed at a later time.

 # Properties

 * Platform independency (technically, but not tested yet)